 This course provides new students with an orientation to the college environment.
 It works to build more capable lifelong learners by combining conceptual knowledge with practical strategies and skills.
-With engaging content and a focus on applying course concepts to real-world situations, College Success is particularly helpful for firstgeneration students.
+With engaging content and a focus on applying course concepts to real-world situations, College Success is particularly helpful for first-generation students.
 3 credits

-CHEM 201 Inorganic Chemistry I
+CHEM 203 Inorganic Chemistry

 This course provides students with the fundamental concepts of the chemical processes, enabling students to use chemical concepts in daily living and in the understanding of biochemistry.
 It covers matter, periodic table, writing and balancing chemical reactions, chemical composition and properties of compounds and modern atomic theory.
-It includes atomic structure, stoichiometry, understanding the symbols of elements and topics developed by thoughtful integration of laboratory and problem-based instruction.
+It includes atomic structure, stoichiometry, understanding the symbols of elements and topics developed by thoughtful integration of problem-based instruction.
+This course further emphasizes the applications of chemistry in the field of medicine.
+Chemical reactions, equilibrium, acids and bases, conjugate acids and bases, thermodynamics, colligative properties of solutions, gas laws, electrochemistry and topics related to biochemistry are included.
+This course enables the students to improve their problem-solving skills and mathematical skills.
+The course structure is designed to enhance the connections between theory and practice by engaging students.
 3 credits